vladmesh/Assistants/project_overview.md

 ### LangChain Configuration
 The Assistant uses:
+- OpenAI Assistants API for persistent context and specialized assistants
 - Custom tools for each service integration
-- Conversation memory for context
+- Thread management for conversation history
 - Structured output parsing
 - Error handling and retry logic